 This strange orchestra is part of ‘WITHIN’, an ongoing collaboration between artist Tarek Atoui and a growing number of individuals, groups and organizations.
 Atoui launched the project in 2012 to explore the ways that deafness can make us think differently about the experience of both sound and performance.
-So far, the project has had iterations at Sharjah Biennale in 2013, the Berkeley Art Museum in 2015 and several institutions in Europe – most recently the Bergen Assembly in Norway last year.
+So far, there have been iterations at Sharjah Biennale in 2013, the Berkeley Art Museum in 2015 and several institutions in Europe – most recently the Bergen Assembly in Norway last year.
 As part of the project’s development, Atoui has worked with the curatorial duo Council (Sandra Terdjman and Gregory Castera) as well as sound engineers, composers and groups of people who are deaf or hard-of-hearing.
 Atoui’s aim is for these instruments to end up in a music school or educational institution.
-In the mean time, they are in regular use at Chantal Crousel.
+In the meantime, they are in regular use at Chantal Crousel.

 The exhibition, which also includes five videos of the project’s previous iterations, involves a busy programme of events.
 Aside from the Sub Ink, the highlight of the opening performance was the playing of the Ouroboros.
 Taking its name from the ancient symbol of a serpent eating its own tail, the instrument is made up of two lengths of transparent tubing held horizontally in the air.
 The player – one of several professional musicians performing alongside Atoui – places speakers to their throat and lips before one of the tubes.
 By opening and closing their mouth, the player controls the Ouroboros’s sounds: the effect is soft but insistent, like a spectral calling from through the trees.

 On my second visit to the gallery, the Ouroboros had a very different effect.
 I arrived as Atoui was giving a lesson to a group of deaf children.
 One girl struggled to control the